-Nuts are our favorite snacks, we like to spice them up or coat them in dark chocolate, like these almond cashew clusters.
+Nuts are our favorite snacks, we also like them in dark chocolate, like these almond cashew clusters.

 Why This Recipe Works